-Approximately 75% of the Sheriff's revenues are derived from ad valorem taxes, with Kirby Inland Marine, LLC providing 20% of the ad valorem taxes in the parish.
-Ad valorem taxes are expected to decrease slightly due to the loss of mobile barge companies with most other revenues of the office remaining stable.
-Health insurance premium costs are expected to increase 20%, pension costs will remain the stable, and capital outlay has been budgeted for 10 new vehicles, 5 of which will be for the criminal patrol department, 1 to criminal investigations, 2 to the detention center, 1 to communications, and 1 will be assigned to the headquarters following a continual replacement policy to contain maintenance costs.
+Approximately 67% of the Sheriff's revenues are derived from ad valorem taxes, with Kirby Inland Marine, LLC providing 19% of the ad valorem taxes in the parish.
+Ad valorem taxes are expected to decrease due to the loss of mobile barge companies with most other revenues of the office remaining stable.
+Health insurance premium costs are expected to decrease slightly, pension costs will remain the stable, and capital outlay has been budgeted for 13 new vehicles, 6 of which will be for the uniform patrol department, 2 to criminal investigations, 2 to the detention center, and 3 to narcotics following a continual replacement policy to contain maintenance costs.
+Finally, anticipated improvements of \$20,000 are budgeted for the Emergency Operations & 911 Dispatch Center.
 Other operating costs will be monitored for cost reductions where available.
-It is projected that the Sheriff will end the fiscal year with a \$1,602,053 shortfall but still maintain a healthy fund balance of \$21,737,109.
-Due to the COVID-19 pandemic, the United States has experienced volatile economic conditions and disruption of general business activities.
-It is unknown how this will affect the Sheriff's operations in the coming year at the time of this report.
+It is projected that the Sheriff will end the fiscal year with a \$2,560,604 shortfall but still maintain a healthy fund balance of \$21,198,990.